 Training, qualifications & experience

 Over several years, I have worked with many people who have experienced a broad range of complex issues, which they often perceived as insurmountable.
 However, working with them in a collaborative and supportive way has enabled them to adapt, make their own way, cope and thrive.

 I have for many years worked in public sector support services on the front line and at management levels.
-Currently I continue to work for a national mental health charity where I have been for several years.
-I have also worked for a national bereavement service for a number of years where I still fulfil a training role.
+I have previously worked for a national mental health charity for several years and also a national bereavement service where I still fulfil a training role.

 I work within the British Association of Counselling and Psychotherapy (BACP) Ethical Framework for good practice.
 I maintain my professional competence through continuous personal development; always work ethically within my practice and always with your best interests in mind.

 - Post Graduate Diploma in Person Centred Counselling and Psychotherapy, (BACP Accredited).

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.